Yo Yogi!: Production

 Yo Yogi! featured episodes, or parts of episodes, in 3D, with Kellogg's Rice Krispies offering 3D glasses.
 Generally, the 3D scenes were chase scenes of the variety made famous by Hanna-Barbera in the Scooby-Doo series.
 At the beginning of these 3D sequences, Yogi would spin his hat atop his head, as a cue to viewers to don their 3D glasses.

-On March 6, 1992, in response to the success of its Saturday morning live-action teen sitcom Saved by the Bell, NBC cancelled its entire Saturday morning block of cartoons (including Yo Yogi!) and replaced the cartoons with a new block of live-action shows targeting teenagers in addition to a Saturday edition of The Today Show.
+On March 6, 1992, in response to the success of its Saturday morning live-action teen sitcom Saved by the Bell, NBC announced the cancellation of its entire Saturday morning block of cartoons (including Yo Yogi!), which would be replaced that fall with a new block of live-action shows targeting teenagers in addition to a Saturday edition of The Today Show.
 Yo Yogi! last aired in syndication as part of The Funtastic World of Hanna-Barbera, before resurfacing on cable network Boomerang from October 30, 2023 to June 28, 2024.
 As of December 2024, the series currently airs on MeTV Toons.

 The first few episodes used digital ink and paint, while the next few episodes used cel animation.

 Modern voice actors voiced the voices of certain characters not only because some of them are teenagers, but due to the deaths of Daws Butler, Mel Blanc, and Paul Frees before this series began.